LocalEpi/LEMMA-Forecasts/README.md

 These forecasts can be reproduced by installing the LEMMA package and running Code/RunCAcounties.R

 As of March 20, these forecasts have been updated to run using the `master` branch of LEMMA including vaccines and variants.
-Additional documentation will be posted by March 24.

 Note: Except for San Francisco, our forecasts are not adjusted for mutual aid transfers between counties.